-- H is rejected because some human I proposes to P whom P prefers to H. - Since H is the first human rejected, we know I likes P at least as much as their optimal pet. - This, in turn, creates an instability in S' since P prefers P to the pet they are paired with.
+- H is rejected because some human I proposes to P whom P prefers to H. - Since H is the first human rejected, we know I likes P at least as much as his optimal pet. - This, in turn, creates an instability in \mathcal{S}' since - P prefers I to H and I prefers P to the pet he is paired with.